 Nowicki is a seasoned litigator with experience in labor and employment litigation.
 While she advises and counsels on matters to preserve workplace harmony, when litigation does arise, she is an accomplished litigator with trial experience in both state and federal courts.
 Her practice is focused on facilitating aggressive strategies on her client’s behalf by litigating the enforceability of restrictive covenants, seeking maximum recovery for breach of contracts against employees, vendors, third parties, and employers, and defending against alleged violations including, but not limited to, Fair Labor Standards Act, Florida’s Civil Rights Act, and the Americans with Disabilities Act.

 Nowicki received her J.D. from Valparaiso University School of Law and her B.A. from Berry College.
 She is a member of both the State Bars of Georgia and Florida, the Orange County Bar Association, Florida Association of Women Lawyers, and previously served as secretary for the Walton County Bar Association.

-ShuffieldLowman’s four offices are located in Orlando, Tavares, DeLand, and Port Orange.
+ShuffieldLowman’s five offices are located in Orlando, Tavares, DeLand, and Port Orange.
 The firm is a 45 attorney, full-service law firm, practicing in the areas of corporate law, estate planning, real estate, and litigation.
 Specific areas include tax law, securities, mergers and acquisitions, intellectual property, estate planning and probate, planning for families with closely held businesses, guardianship and elder law, tax controversy – Federal and State, non-profit organization law, banking and finance, land use and government law, commercial and civil litigation, fiduciary litigation, construction law, association law, bankruptcy and creditors’ rights, labor and employment, and mediation.